jakobhaervig/openfoam-installer/README.md

 ```

 ## Step 4: Test OpenFOAM installation by running a tutorial
-After having done step 1-4 you are now ready to test the installation.
+After having completed the previous steps, we are now ready to test the installation.
+Again, open a Ubuntu (WSL) terminal (Ubuntu App) and enter the following:

 **4a)** Source OpenFOAM.
 If you installed the lastest version of OpenFOAM, simply type
 ```